 Entrance for the crew was in front of the hull for the driver and

-his assistant and trough the hatch of the commander in the turret.
+his assistant and through the hatch of the commander in the turret.

 Behind the assistant-driver was an escape hatch in the floor.

 The top of a later Sherman turret with the commander hatch,

 below left the small hatch of the loader is visible

 standard the M4 was equipped with a 75mm cannon and a coaxial .30

 machinegun.
 This whole combination had an elevation of 25 degrees

 up-wards and 10 degrees down-wards, adjustable with a hand wheel.